opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ dovetail run --testsuite <test-suite-name>

 The '--testsuite' option is used to control the set of tests intended for execution at a high level.
-For the purposes of running the CVP test suite, the test suite name follows the following format, ``ovp.<major>.<minor>.<patch>``.
+For the purposes of running the OVP test suite, the test suite name follows the following format, ``ovp.<major>.<minor>.<patch>``.
 The latest and default test suite is ovp.1.0.0.